Statistical Sampling for Process Improvement using Python

 The confidence interval is [21.96, 23.54]

-For a confidence level of 90% and with a moderate effort of experimentation, we have a very good estimation of the average lead time for order processing.
+At a 90% confidence level and with moderate experimentation, we have a very good estimate of the average order-processing lead time.

-This approach can be used when process performance measurement is expensive and take effort and time.
+This approach can be used when measuring process performance is expensive and time-consuming.

-However, you need to put effort into the experimental protocol to ensure that your sample data have been built based on a random selection of operators.
+However, you need to put effort into the experimental protocol to ensure that your sample data is based on a random selection of operators.

 About Me